Skip to main content

 MECCA COSMETICA To Save Face SPF50+ Brightening Sun Serum

 Ingredients to look for: You have options!
 Choose a chemical or physical (also known as mineral) sunscreen, and it's up to you whether your SPF is spiked with additional skincare ingredients or not.
-The most important thing: wear it every day!
+The most important thing when treating pigmentation: wear sunscreen every day!

 Your formula fit: Take your pick: gel, lotion, serum or cream.
 You might want to customise the formula and finish depending on the seasons – maybe that's a lighter one in hot weather, and a thicker formula for the cooler months.
 Or, choose based on your plans for the day – perhaps a mattifying SPF if you’re outdoors, or a radiance-enhancing finish if you’re off to brunch.